kevTu/Hackumass2019/README.md

 # Shape Breaker

-This an Arduino-based game where the object is to break various falling geometric shapes.
+This is an Arduino-based game where the object is to break various falling geometric shapes.